abdellah2288/Neo4J_djiskstra_demo/README.md

 - String getTargetGraph(): Gets the target graph name.
 - void setTargetGraph(String targetGraph): Sets the target graph name.

+## Documentation
+Documentation can be found under the Docs folder, it provides a comprehensive view of all classes and methods, open index.html in your browser of choice to access it.

 ## Dependencies:
 - Neo4j Java Driver
 ## License: